Click on the SDGs below to see a summary of their status in Helsinki:

 SDG 12: Responsible consumption and production

-– The transition to circular economy has been slow and requires active measures; the City of Helsinki’s Roadmap for Circular and Sharing Economy is being updated.
+– The transition to circularity has been slow and requires active measures.

 SDG 13: Climate action